-- 1. Only enter a D&T room when told to do so by a teacher.
+- (a) Only enter a D&T room allocated for your year group bubble when told to do so by a teacher.
 Never rush about or throw things in a D&T room.
-Keep your work area and floor area clear, with bags and coats well out of the way. - 2.
-Follow instructions precisely; only touch or use tools, equipment, machines and materials when told to do so by a teacher; never remove anything from any D&T room without permission. - 3.
-Wear eye protection when told to do so and keep it on until you have finished the work that needs the eye protection. - 4.
-When using naked flames (e.g. gas torches in workshops, gas cookers in food rooms), make sure that ties, hair, baggy clothing etc. are tied back or tucked away. - 5.
-Always stand up when doing practical work in food technology or in workshops so you can quickly move out of the way if you need to. - 6.
-Always wash your hands carefully before starting work in food technology and after the end of lessons in all areas. - 8.
-If you are scalded, burnt or a chemical splashes on your skin, wash the affected part at once with lots of water.
-Tell your teacher.
-Also report any cuts or abrasions. - 10.
-Report all spillage of any substance to your teacher.
+Keep your work area and floor area clear, with bags and coats well out of the way. - (b) Follow instructions precisely; only touch or use tools, equipment, machines and materials when told to do so by a teacher allocated for your year group bubble; never remove anything from any D&T room without permission. - (c) Wear eye protection when told to do so and keep it on until you have finished the work that needs the eye protection.
+Only use eye protection and aprons allocated to you. - (d) When using naked flames (e.g. gas torches in workshops, gas cookers in food rooms), make sure that ties, hair, baggy clothing etc. are tied back or tucked away. - (e) Always stand up when doing practical work in food technology or in workshops so you can quickly move out of the way if you need to.
+Only work in your allocated seating area following the seating plan which will allow track and trace.